adlnet/xAPI-Spec/xAPI.md

 ### 2.2.3 Agents Resource

-The Agent Profile API also includes a method to retrieve a special Object with combined information about an Agent derived from an outside service, such as a directory service.
-This API has [Concurrency](#concurrency) controls associated with it.
+The Agents Resource provides a method to retrieve a special Object with combined information about an Agent derived from an outside service, such as a directory service.
+This Resource has [Concurrency](#concurrency) controls associated with it.

 ###### Combined Information GET